daskol/fast-bernoulli/README.md

 with a specific parameters.
 Performant Bernoulli samplers are highly useful in scientific and engineering fields: modeling, random graphs, coding theory, etc.

-The standard way to obtain Bernoulli distributed random value is samping from uniform distribution and thresholding with a parameter.
-The library expoits a different property of Bernoulli random variables to attain better efficiency in the sense of (P)RNG invocations.
+The standard way to obtain Bernoulli distributed random value is sampling from uniform distribution and thresholding with a parameter.
+The library exploits a different property of Bernoulli random variables to attain better efficiency in the sense of (P)RNG invocations.